mdlkxzmcp/various_elixir/README.md

 #### [RedFour](https://bigmachine.io/products/take-off-with-elixir):
 A fantastic book/video-set on using Elixir.
 Unlike most other sources, this one implements one big project instead of many smaller ones.
 #### Wwfcheater:
-Same as the first 3.
-2017 meetup that got me hooked on Elixir.
+Same as the first Budget, Cards and Cart.
+From 2017 meetup that got me hooked on Elixir.

 ---